This site uses cookies for better user experience and analytics.

 The One Million Ryo Cat set brings together layers of traditional Japanese symbolism and heartfelt wishes for a joyful life.
 At the center of this charming gift box is the adorable maneki neko—a beckoning cat holding a koban coin inscribed with “一万両” (One Million Ryo), symbolizing wealth and good fortune.

-The box is decorated with a vibrant collection of auspicious Japanese motifs:
+The box is beautifully decorated with a vibrant collection of auspicious Japanese motifs:

-Inside, the handcrafted chopsticks—one red and one dark brown—feature alternating bands of gold in a bold checkered pattern, created using the traditional “suri-urushi” and “aka-suri-urushi” technique: a meticulous process of repeatedly applying lacquer and wiping it to create rich texture and depth.
+Inside, the handcrafted chopsticks—one red and one dark brown—feature alternating bands of gold in a bold checkered pattern, created using the traditional “suri-urushi” and “aka-suri-urushi” technique: a process of applying lacquer and wiping it to achieve a textured finish.
+Each chopstick measures approximately 9 inches (23 cm) in length and weighs about 40 grams, making them comfortable for both daily use and special occasions.
+Hand wash in warm water and avoid soaking to maintain their beauty.

 Product Information